Quick Answer

 AI Bias Risk in Trades Hiring

 AI CV screening tools trained on historically male-dominated hire data systematically underrank female candidates.
-A 2023 study by the Chartered Institute of Personnel and Development found that AI hiring tools showed measurable gender bias in 67% of cases tested.
+Research consistently shows that AI hiring tools can reflect and amplify existing biases in training data, disadvantaging candidates whose CVs do not match historically dominant patterns.
 For trades employers using these tools, this means potentially filtering out exactly the candidates you now want to attract.

 The fix is not to abandon AI in hiring.
 It is to use it differently.
-The most effective approach is to use AI for outbound sourcing (identifying candidates who might not have applied), while keeping human review for all shortlisting decisions.
+Our complete guide to AI tools for tradespeople covers the broader landscape, but for recruitment specifically, the most effective approach is to use AI for outbound sourcing (identifying candidates who might not have applied), while keeping human review for all shortlisting decisions.
 AI job description tools can also be run through bias checkers before posting; male-coded language in job adverts (terms like "strong", "aggressive growth", "dominate the competition") demonstrably reduces female applications.

 What Good AI-Assisted Hiring Looks Like

-- Audit your current job descriptions: Run them through a free tool like Textio or the Gender Decoder.
+- Audit your current job descriptions: Run them through a free tool like Textio or the Gender Decoder, and read our guide to writing trade job adverts that attract quality candidates.
 Remove male-coded language.
 Focus on skills and outcomes, not traits.

 - Blind shortlisting: Remove names from CVs before screening.
 Gender-neutral application forms at the initial stage reduce bias before AI or human review.